 Billy Joel introducing Toots Thielemans to his audience as ‘the best harmonica player in the world,’ when performing his hit song “Leave a Tender Moment Alone” live on the London stage in the early 1980s

 Mr. Thielemans was born in a working-class family in Brussels, April 1922, as Jean-Baptiste Frederic Isidore Thielemans.
-His parents ran a cafe on the same street where painter Pieter Bruegel the Elder used to live in the 16th century.
+His parents ran a cafe on the same street where painter Pieter Bruegel the Elder lived in the 16th century.
 Thielemans first came to prominence in 1950 when Benny Goodman asked him to join him on his European concert tour.
-Later, Mr. Thielemans moved to New York, became a US citizen in 1957, and since then commuted frequently between the US and Belgium.
+Later, Mr. Thielemans moved to New York, became a U.S. citizen in 1957, and since then commuted frequently between the U.S. and Belgium.

 The theme song from John Schlesinger’s “Midnight Cowboy” (1969); music by John Barry, harmonica solo by Jean ‘Toots’ Thielemans

 Two years ago, Mr. Thielemans officially retired from live performing.
 Today, all international media are reporting his death.
 He was, after all, an unrivaled master of the harmonica and musical virtuoso; you’ll just know if you’d care to listen to the way he could revive a song like “What a Wonderful World”—there was no one else around who could play it on the harmonica as Mr. Thielemans did.

 Mr. Thielemans, age 90, playing “What a Wonderful World” live in Liège, elgium, in 2012, vocals by Trijntje Oosterhuis